xaukael/discord-speaking-status/README.md

 `https://streamkit.discord.com/overlay/voice/<server_id>/<voice_channel_id>`

-Set up your channel here: https://streamkit.discord.com/overlay
+Set up your channel here: https://streamkit.discord.com/overlay and set up a voice widget. exclude everything after

 Each Foundry User must have their cooresponding Discord User ID set un the User Configuration.
 These can be found in the logs on the streamkit window or copied from Discord in the user context menu with developer mode enabled.